 Amphibious aircraft are unique assets that can provide unparalleled access to landing areas such as harbors, lakes and rivers far from local airports.
-Whether you have a waterfront home, a private island, a secluded resort, or a luxury yacht, seaplanes can deliver you to your door almost anywhere in the U.S., the Bahamas, or the Caribbean.
+Whether you have a waterfront home, a private island, a secluded resort, or a luxury yacht, a seaplane can deliver you to your door almost anywhere in the Northeast.

 These aircraft are unique in another way.
 The skill sets required to operate, pilot, and maintain seaplanes are quite different from those of other aircraft.
 Operational considerations include analyzing waterways for acceptable areas for takeoffs and landing; determining the accessibility of docks, beaches, or local launch availability; and a myriad of other factors more suited to a ship’s captain than your average aviation director.
 Pilots need to have excellent boating skills and a complete understanding of the effects of winds, currents, and tides on their aircraft during water operations.
 Maintenance personnel must develop new techniques for preventing and controlling corrosion.
 Since operations are frequently conducted in remote, inaccessible places, there is a need for a more stringent program for preventative maintenance, early replacement of life-limited items, and a suitable inventory of spare parts.